chaoss/grimoirelab-sigils/README.md

 * about.json: provides some widgets detailing this information and how to interact with the panels.
 * overview.json: provides a generic view of the dataset with some widgets that help to drill down the information from the whole list of data sources.

-All panels will provide widgets for filtering informartion by project, domain, organization, etc. depending on the availability of that information in the corresponding index.
+All panels will provide widgets for filtering information by project, domain, organization, etc. depending on the availability of that information in the corresponding index.

 Widgets Naming
 --------------